saifibnaezhararko/Accelerating-hybrid-quantum-classical-machine-learning-tasks-on-HPC-platforms/pennylane_aer/README.md

 hours**.
 Gradients do reach the circuit in both cases (0.219 and 0.065), so this is slow, not broken.

-This is CLAUDE.md section 1's problem statement — "more than one hour on a CPU-based simulator" — reproduced on a realistic dataset with a model we control, and it is the number the GPU work has to attack.
+This is the project's core problem statement — "more than one hour on a CPU-based simulator" — reproduced on a realistic dataset with a model we control, and it is the number the GPU work has to attack.
 At this scale CPU Aer stops being a training option and becomes an evaluation-only backend.